handav/class_ten_workshop/paperspace.md

 4. Click on machine and wait for it to say 'Ready' in blue
 5. Check your email for the password to your new machine (from Paperspace)
 6. Click the 'Assign a public IP' button (this costs $3/month)
+7. Your password for your Paperspace machine will be emailed to you by Paperspace.
-7. You'll also need to install Magenta on this machine.
+8. You'll also need to install Magenta on this machine.
 First, you'll need to install Conda.
 Get the installer script:

 ```
 wget https://repo.anaconda.com/miniconda/Miniconda2-latest-Linux-x86_64.sh